 1. Using the CA ARCserve Backup Manager, restore all content database backups (STS_Config and STS%machine_name%1) to their original positions.
 The MSDE writer recreates the original content databases.

 Important!
 Restore only the content databases, STS_Config and STS%machine_name%1 under the MSDE writer.

 2. Set the restored databases as the current content databases.
 To do so, perform the following steps: - a.
 Launch the SharePoint Central Administration Site and select Configure virtual server settings and select the companyweb website. - b.
 Select Virtual Server management and select Manage Content databases. - c.
 On the Manage Content databases page, click the content databases created by the reinstallation process and enable the Remove content database option. - d.
 Click OK.
 3. On the same page, click Add a content database to add the restored databases as the current content databases.
-Enter the appropriate information in the required fields and click OK.
-4. Launch <http://companyweb/> to verify the result.
+The Add a content database screen opens.
+4. Enter the appropriate information in the required fields and click OK.
+5. Launch <http://companyweb/> to verify the result.
 The original Microsoft SharePoint data should be restored.